Neumi/3D_water_depth_logger/README.md

 A simple Arduino based logger for depth mapping of water bodies.
 Using cheap and simple hardware like a GPS module, an SD card and a standard NMEA capable echolot sounder.
 The data is then transformed into a depth map with depth contours using python and matplotlib.

-The harbour I mapped has an area of around 40.000m^2 and the water level changed 4m every 6 hours with the tides.
+The harbour I mapped has an area of around 40.000m^2 and the water level changes 4 meters every 6 hours with the tides.
 As the measurement took around 1,5 hours, I had to take this tidal change into account and I used data from a Wasser&Schiffahrsamt water level.
 The logger writes depth data every 1 second but checks for valid GPS/depth synchronization before.
 This led to some missed datapoints in the log.
 Anyway the result is ok and shows the shallow spots in the harbour.

 ## The process looks like this: